 It may seem like a house insulated with straw poses a significant fire hazard.
 Yes, loose straw is indeed highly flammable.

-On the other hand, EcoCocon wall panels provide excellent fire resistance that is comparable to or higher than other construction materials available on the market.
+Yet, EcoCocon straw wall panels provide excellent fire resistance that is comparable to or even higher than other construction materials.

-There are three reasons why EcoCocon panels are safe from fire:
+There are 4 main reasons why EcoCocon is safe from fire:

-- Compressed straw provides even better protection than wood.
-The straw in the panels is packed so tightly (110kg/m³) that there is no oxygen in the wall that could fuel the flames.
+- The straw in the panels is packed so tightly (110kg/m³) that there is no oxygen in the wall that could fuel the flames.

 - The high content of silica, a natural fire retardant, and the lack of oxygen turn the surface into a layer of non-combustible carbon.